Seeing is Understanding: Unlocking Causal Attention into Modality-Mutual Attention for Multimodal LLMs: How to Enable the Former Modality to See the Latter Modality?

 \subsection{Training}

 To ensure fair comparisons, we train both the DOT and MMA methods using a standard two-stage pipeline, consisting of pretraining and supervised finetuning.
 During both stages, we freeze the vision encoder and unfreeze the VL-connector and LLM to enhance the model’s capability in vision-text alignment and multimodal understanding.
 We train the LLM with all parameters instead of parameter-efficient finetuning.
-To learn vision-text alignment, Blip3-kale \cite{DBLP:journals/corr/abs-2411-07461} is adopted as the pretraining captioning dataset to understand how visual signals align with textual captions.
-To equip our AKI model (Section \ref{exp:full-training}) with OCR capabilities, we further train it on 5M OCR samples using Blip3-ocr-200m \cite{DBLP:journals/corr/abs-2408-08872} with basic text extraction.
+To learn vision-text alignment, Blip3-kale \citep{DBLP:journals/corr/abs-2411-07461} is adopted as the pretraining captioning dataset to understand how visual signals align with textual captions.
 Following pretraining, the supervised finetuning stage aims to equip the model with instruction-following abilities while further improving its capacity for diverse multimodal comprehension.
+Similar to \citep{DBLP:conf/cvpr/ChaKMR24}, we incorporate a range of datasets to cover different multimodal reasoning tasks: 1) VQAv2 \citep{DBLP:conf/cvpr/GoyalKSBP17}, VSR \citep{DBLP:journals/tacl/0001EC23}, GQA \citep{DBLP:conf/cvpr/HudsonM19}, and OCRVQA \citep{DBLP:conf/icdar/0001SSC19} for learning open-ended VQA; 2) ScienceQA \citep{DBLP:conf/nips/LuMX0CZTCK22} and A-OKVQA \citep{DBLP:conf/eccv/SchwenkKCMM22} for learning multi-choice VQA; 3) RefCOCO \citep{DBLP:conf/emnlp/KazemzadehOMB14}, RefCOCOg \citep{DBLP:conf/cvpr/MaoHTCY016}, RefCOCO+ \citep{DBLP:conf/eccv/YuPYBB16}, and VisualGnome \citep{DBLP:journals/ijcv/KrishnaZGJHKCKL17} for referring expression comprehension (visual grounding and grounded captioning); and 4) Llava-150k \citep{DBLP:conf/nips/LiuLWL23a} for visual instruction-following.
+Detailed statistics, dataset descriptions, and templates are depicted in Appendices \ref{appendix:template} and \ref{app:dataset-details}.